airbytehq/terraform-provider-airbyte/docs/resources/source_trello.md

 Required:

-- `key` (String) Trello API key.
+- `key` (String, Sensitive) Trello API key.
 See the <a href="https://developer.atlassian.com/cloud/trello/guides/rest-api/authorization/#using-basic-oauth">docs</a> for instructions on how to generate it.
-- `source_type` (String) must be one of ["trello"]
 - `start_date` (String) UTC date and time in the format 2017-01-25T00:00:00Z.
 Any data before this date will not be replicated.
-- `token` (String) Trello API token.
+- `token` (String, Sensitive) Trello API token.
 See the <a href="https://developer.atlassian.com/cloud/trello/guides/rest-api/authorization/#using-basic-oauth">docs</a> for instructions on how to generate it.

 Optional:

 - `board_ids` (List of String) IDs of the boards to replicate data from.
 If left empty, data from all boards to which you have access will be replicated.
+Please note that this is not the 8-character ID in the board's shortLink (URL of the board).
+Rather, what is required here is the 24-character ID usually returned by the API